Morikko/sync-tab-groups/README.md

 - `make watch REBUILD=` Idem as previous but recompile all .jsx files first
 - `make stop-watch` kill previous daemon
 - `make release` Create the extension in release mode, a zip and a xpi in build/
+- `make release CHROME=1` idem but for chrome purpose
 - `make` or `make all` Compile all .jsx and export the release
 - `make clean` Remove files built in build/ only